Undergraduate Catalog 2022-23

 The WMU Catalog is the official source of the University’s academic programs, courses and academic procedures.
 University Policies can be found online at wmich.edu/policies.
 The catalog should be used as a guide, in conjunction with your academic advisor, to plan a course of study and to meet requirements for graduation.

 Use the My Portfolio link to track programs and course information that is important to you.
-Add content to your personal portfolio by clicking the “Add to Portfolio” star icon and retrieve your saved preferences by clicking the My Portfolio link in the left navigation menu.
+Add content to your personal portfolio by clicking the “Add to Portfolio” star icon and retrieve your saved preferences by clicking the My Portfolio link at the bottom of the left navigation menu.

 The provisions of this catalog, any other catalog, policy, rules, codes, guidelines or information issued by the University (collectively “requirements”) shall not be considered to be a contractual or otherwise binding obligation of the University.
 Changes in administration and instruction may be made after the publication date of this catalog.
 The University reserves the right to withdraw, revoke and/or cancel an admission decision for any reason, and at any time, it deems warranted.
 This right shall also apply in instances when the University acquires information about an applicant or student after an admission decision is made.
 The University reserves the right to change, delete or add to requirements, procedures and/or other provisions at any time without prior notice.
 Such changes may include, but not be limited to, modification or discontinuance of programs, as well as modifications or discontinuance of specific courses.
 In the event such action is taken, students affected will be advised by their units of the options available to them to complete their degrees.
 The University will assist students in finding alternate ways to complete programs or course work.
 The University further reserves all rights regarding dismissals, suspensions, withdrawals, denials of requests or applications, cancellations or revocations of admissions, impositions of holds on records of students and other administrative decisions, at all times.